nais/blog/content/posts/elm/elm.md

 ## Implementation

 The project we want to implement is a frontend for [NAIS console](https://github.com/nais/console).
-Console is a access control software used for set up external services for our software development teams.
+Console is an access control software used to set up external services for our software development teams.

 Our initial requirements for the frontend were:
 - Be able to log in and out using OAuth2